Skip to main content

 Percentage change

-In this field, there are two values: the percentage change compared to the control variant and the confidence interval.
+This field has two values: the percentage change compared to the control variant and the confidence interval.

 Graphs